cosmos/sdk-tutorials/academy/5-my-own-chain/03-starport-17-migration.md

     <HighlightBox type="info">

-    The new prefix for players helps differentiate between the value for players and the one for games prefixed with `StoredGame-value-`.
+    The new `PlayerInfo-value-` prefix for players helps differentiate between the value for players and the one for games prefixed with `StoredGame-value-`.
+This way, you can safely have both `StoredGame-value-123` and `PlayerInfo-value-123` side by side in storage.

     </HighlightBox>

-    Which creates a Protobuf file:
+    This creates a Protobuf file:

     ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/proto/checkers/player_info.proto#L8-L13]
     message PlayerInfo {